DANIELLE DE NIESE - In Conversation

 DDN: Soy Sauce and Wasabi!
 On honeymoon we went fishing off the coat of Panama.
 I caught a tuna and my husband caught a Dorado.
 We took them to the shore and they were cut into Sashimi.
 There is no greater fish than the fish you have just caught and no restaurant can replicate the temperature of just-out-of-the sea.
 For my ‘things’ I’d have a spear like Tom Hanks in Castaway, a parasol and a Mexican hammock.
 Oh, and curry obviously!

 STIL: A style tip for STIL customers?

 DDN: Red lipstick because you can turn daytime to night-time anytime, and I always carry one iridescent rose gold eyeshadow and one dark that you can smoke up, then you can instantly glam up your look.
 Stick with what suits you and don’t be afraid to stick to the same style - always wear what flatters you; don’t follow style trends unless they suit you!
 Get a fabulous pump that really suits your leg.
 When you find great pumps they make your legs look endlessly long.

 Despite her assistant telling her that her next appointment is here, Danielle tries on the dresses that I have brought with me from STIL: the Ulla Johnson Romilly and Loup Charmant’s Mayette, and she looks stunning in both.
 She chooses the Ulla Johnson Romilly.
 Not perhaps her usual style but it suits and fits her perfectly.
 I can see her wearing it on her weekend al fresco dinners in the Glyndebourne gardens.
 She is utterly charming.
-I leave Glyndebourne wondering how someone can be so talented, so full of self-confidence, have reached the pinnacle of their profession and yet have their feet so firmly on the ground.
-She is my new icon.

 With thanks to: Fritha Wolsak and Christine Polyblank